Your Guide to Understanding Important Differentiators Between Social Media Monitoring & Social Media Scanning for Schools

 These logic-based processes “understand” various pieces of language in a systematic manner and pay attention to the following:

-Sentiment – Sentiment measures the emotional quality of language through analysis to help understand positive and negative emotions – words that express happiness, fear, harm or anger.
+Sentiment – Sentiment measures the emotional quality of language through analysis to help understand positive and negative emotions – words that express happiness, fear, harm, or anger.
 Clues about sentiment can also be derived from emojis.

 Same word, different meaning – Sentences may have the same grammatical structure, but the meanings can be entirely different.
 Consider the word ‘shoot,’ which can be synonymous with ‘darn’, be in reference to a camera / photo or mean the action of a gun.

-Tense – Using tense, social media scanning accounts for when the harm occurs.
+Tense – Focusing on tense, social media scanning accounts for when the harm occurs.
 An author may be writing about an event that will occur in the future (e.g., a planned school shooting), a threatening circumstance that is occurring in real-time (e.g., having a gun in a backpack), or a traumatic experience that happened in the past (e.g., sexual assault or abuse at home).
 Depending on the topic, tense is vital for understanding urgency.

 Social Media Monitoring vs. Social Media Scanning for Schools